//

 The Impact

-TRxA operates as a not-for-profit drug accelerator providing the following for academic researchers who have applied for and received a grant award:
+TRxA operates as a drug accelerator program within C-Path, providing the following for academic researchers who have applied for and received a grant award:

-• Resources and hands-on guidance, working closely with academic researchers to develop comprehensive data packages for potential drug candidates, a key to garnering interest from biotechnology and pharmaceutical companies to invest in clinical trials.
+• Resources and hands-on guidance, working closely with researchers to develop comprehensive data packages for potential drug candidates-a key to garnering interest from biotechnology and pharmaceutical companies to invest in further development.

-To learn more about TRxA, be informed when the award application period opens, and how to apply for an award, contact us at TRxA@c-path.org or subscribe to our updates here.
+To learn more about TRxA, be informed when the award application period opens, and how to apply for an award, contact us at TRxA@c-path.org or subscribe to our updates.
+PIs are also encouraged to review the FAQ section of this website and the annual Guidance Document for Applicants for additional details about the program.

 Funding Opportunities